 If you have a community theater group by you, this is the perfect place to donate furniture that members can use for props in productions.
 High schools, colleges, improv schools, etc. are all great options, too.
 They will often just buy or make furniture covers and spray paint old scratched-up tables.
 Even people in the first row are not likely to notice stains or scratches on anything.
 In some cases, these donations are also tax-deductible.

 Turn Furniture Into Cash; Or Pay It Forward

-There is a ton of sites online that give you the opportunity to sell or donate, or both.
-Just because you have a new favorite chair does not mean you can’t make a couple bucks off your old one.
+There is a ton of sites online that allow you to sell or donate, or both.
+Just because you have a new favorite chair does not mean you can’t make a couple of bucks off your old one.
 Of course, donating does always leave you with a warm fuzzy feeling, though.
 Check out these options:

 Freecycle – More than 7 million members make up The Freecycle Network.
 Freecycle’s focus is to keep things out of landfills.
 You can join for free, and then you post whatever you want to give away.
 Other browsers see you have something they need and arrange a pickup.

 FreeSharing Network – This international recycling network is very similar to Freecycle, but not nearly as big.
 That being said, it was founded in 2005, and there are already more than 400,000 members, so it is growing quite quickly.